adalbertgerald/adalbertgerald.github.io/_pages/about.md

 My name is Adalbert Gerald Soosai Raj (aka Gerald).
 I am an Assistant Teaching Professor in Computer Science and Engineering at the University of California, San Diego (UCSD).
-Prior to joining UCSD, I completed an interdisciplinary Ph.D. in Computer Sciences and Education at the University of Wisconsin-Madison (UW-Madison).
+Prior to joining UCSD, I completed an interdisciplinary Ph.D. in Computer Sciences and Education at the University of Wisconsin-Madison.

 I study effective, equitable, and inclusive ways to teach computing to a diverse set of learners.
-Specifically, I focus on designing and evaluating student-centered approaches for teaching computing to non-native English speakers; study the role of live-coding, an active learning technique to teach programming for beginning programmers; develop innovative methods to teach a second programming language to people who already know how to program in a different language.

-I deeply care about diversity in computing.
-While at UW-Madion, I designed and developed a mobile app development workshop for increasing the participation of under represented minorities (women, people of color, latinx, etc) in computing;
-taught scratch programming to elementary school children in Madison; and lead numerous outreach activities to introduce computing to people from diverse backgrounds.
+Specifically, I focus on understanding the barriers that non-native English speakers face while learning programming, reducing these barriers by  designing and evaluating suitable interventions/tools to help them overcome those barriers.
+I also study the effectiveness of live coding, a teaching method based on cognitive apprenticeship, to teach programming processes (e.g., iterative development) for students with no prior programming experience.

+I deeply care about improving equity, diversity, and inclusion in computing.
+One of my goals is to make computing more accessible to everyone irrespective of their gender, race, culture, disability, etc.
+I constantly strive towards this goal by making my classroom and research lab as inclusive as possible.
+I believe by focusing on these efforts, one day we could truly make computing accessible for everyone!